 .
 The Assistant Director for Student Living reports directly to the Director of Student Living and College Engagement.

-The three full-time professional area coordinators (AC's) are members of the department of Residence Life.
+The four full-time professional Area Coordinators (AC's), including one Senior AC, are members of the Office of Student Living and College Engagement.
 They are responsible for the programming and management of a residential area housing 300 to 500 students.
-The are coordinators also participate in the overall development and assume responsibility for the quality of the residence life program.
-Through personal contact, supervision of paraprofessional staff, and hall programming, the ACs assist residents with their growth to become well-rounded individuals.
-The ACs live in the residence halls and many of them further their own education as part-time graduate students at either Utica College or Syracuse University.
+The Area Coordinators also participate in the overall development and assume responsibility for the quality of the residence life program.
+Through personal contact, supervision of paraprofessional staff, and hall events, the ACs assist residents with their growth to become well-rounded individuals.
+The ACs live in the residence halls.
+The ACs report directly to the Assistant Director for Student Living.

-Resident assistants are residence life student paraprofessional staff members who live in and assist with the management of the residence halls.
+Resident Assistants are Office of Residence Life student paraprofessional staff members who live in and assist with the management of the residence halls.
 For their services, RAs receive credit toward their room fees and a stipend.
 RAs are usually juniors or seniors who have previously lived in campus residence halls, and they receive extensive training in working with residential students.